 From Table 3, calculate the average m, and record your results below.
+To do this in Excel, do =AVERAGE() and select all the cells that contain your m data.

 Use m and M to compute the distance modulus, m-M. Record your answer below.